machinetranslate/machinetranslate.org/concepts/word-embeddings.md

 One-hot encoding is one simple method of representing every word from a vocabulary.

-One-hot encoding is a unique vector, and its coordinates are mostly 1 and 0.
+One-hot encoding is a unique style of encoding information.
+In one-hot encodings, only one position in the vector equals `1` and the rest of the positions are `0`.

 Example: `bird = 00010`